Updated July 1, 2021

 What are hostel staff doing to keep guests safe?

 Putting in a lot of extra work!
 All our hostel staff have been trained in new safety and cleaning protocols.
 We’ll provide them with plenty of masks, hand sanitizer, and space from each other throughout their shifts.
-And at the beginning of each shift, we’ll conduct health and temperature checks to make sure no one’s exhibiting symptoms of COVID-19.
+And each member of our staff conducts a self health-check prior to coming into work each day to make sure no one’s exhibiting symptoms of COVID-19.

 What if I need to cancel or change my reservation?